Loading

 In April 1979, D. Eugene Thorne became the executive director of Provo Canyon school.

 In 1986, Provo Canyon school was bought by a company called Charter Behavioral Health Systems.
+The company filed for bankruptcy in 2000, after which PCS was sold to Universal Health Services.

 On 19 February 2023, a report was filed with police that 6 grams of methamphetamine and drug paraphernalia had been found at the school.
 Police closed the case due to lack of evidence. at 10:16 pm.
-Mountain Time Zone
+Mountain Time Zone.

 On 12 April 2023, a riot broke out in the living quarters.